 Establish Contact with the Museum

 After your participation in the review is confirmed, MAP staff will send contact information to the museum and the peer reviewer(s).
-The museum will then contact you within one month to make arrangements for the site visit and set the agenda.
+The museum will then contact you to make arrangements for the site visit and set the agenda.
 If you do not hear from museum staff within this time, use the information provided in your notification letter to contact them.
-For a two-person visit, the lead contact will receive the initial communication from the museum.
-If you have a team member, work together to establish and confirm the dates for the visit, incorporate the strengths of each partner and divide responsibilities.
+For a two-person visit, decide who will initiate the conversation and make sure to cc all parties on the emails.
+Work together to establish and confirm the dates for the visit, incorporate the strengths of each partner and divide responsibilities.

 Schedule the Site Visit Date

 The site visit should take place: